JackDanger/twilio_contactable/README.markdown

 ==

-Include Twilio::Contactable into your User class or whatever you're using to represent an entity with a phone number.
+Include Twilio::Contactable into your User class or whatever you're using to represent an entity with a contactable phone number.

     class User < ActiveRecord::Base